Hi, I’m Bohie Blackwood.

 - Nic Plunkett-Cole, Director of Placemaking, Suburban Land Agency

-“Bohie’s constant positivity, passion and creative expression has no doubt made an immeasurable impact on youth within the community.
-Her youth-focused approach has always left young people feeling heard, empowered and a key part of every project.
+“Bohie’s youth-focused approach has always left young people feeling heard, empowered and a key part of every project.
 If only there were more Bohie’s out there!”

 “Bohie was a delight to work with.
 She was responsive to our school's needs, worked really well with the students and adaptable to changing nature of a school.
 We are so happy with the final product, thank you Bohie.”

-— Ben Sanderson, Wellbeing Leader, South Australia Dept for Education
+— Ben Sanderson, Wellbeing Leader, South Australia Dept for Education, School Mural Project Facilitator

 "Absolute integrity from A to Z. Design, research, execution, professionalism, inclusion, kindness and an absolute rock star for the planet and for supporting up and coming females in the sector."

-“Bohie’s professionalism and exceptional talent enabled the successful realisation of our project with UBER, which received an incredible response from the public.”
+“Bohie’s professionalism and exceptional talent enabled the successful realisation of our project… which received an incredible response from the public.”

-— Victoria Bowes, Executive Officer, Guildhouse, Project Facilitator for UBER advertising campaign
+— Victoria Bowes, Executive Officer, Guildhouse, Project Facilitator for UBER commission

 “Bohie was great.
-We needed to create a different vibe in the main atrium of the National Museum for an exhibition on new Olympic Sports and Bohie came up with a concept that was bang on.
+We needed to create a different vibe in the main atrium of the National Museum and Bohie came up with a concept that was bang on.
 And then to top it off she came in on time and on budget (and was great to work with).”

 — Dr Jono Lineen, Curator, National Museum of Australia